 Now, concerning features, the amount of functionality that the tech team managed to include is impressive.

 – Full featured and easy to use content creation tools.

 You get a standard clear editor, painless embedding/importing of various types of files

 They even have, and this is something most competitors lack, a ‘Homepage Builder’, which basically lets you use TalentLMS content creation tools to build supplementary, non-eLearning related, pages for your eLearning portal.
 You can use it to create FAQ pages, public info like office hours, announce special offers, promote events, etc.

 TalentLMS testing options are also top-notch, with lots of question types to choose from, and the ability to create pools of questions from which new tests can be automatically created.

 Hybrid learning (that blends offline and onine teaching) is one of our main focuses here on

-Bright Classroom Ideas.
 TalentLMS seems quite apt at it, whether you’re combining classroom-based learning with online training, doing real-time instructor-led webinars, or both, making it a very good elearning software for schools.

 – Multiple eLearning portals

 TalentLMS has the ability to create and control multiple autonomous learning portals from a